UPPMAX/programming_formalisms/docs/git/merge.md

     - Verify the result with git status.
     - Finally commit the merge with only git commit.
 Everything is pre-filled.

-!!! example "Another example of merged branches
+!!! example "Another example of merged branches"

     ```git
     $ git graph